zeebe-io/zeebe-chaos/chaos-days/blog/2023-12-19-Dynamic-Scaling-with-Dataloss/index.md

 To test this, we use the `zbchaos dataloss delete` and `zeebe dataloss recover` commands.
 After deleting, the broker will not restart directly, instead waiting for the `zbchaos dataloss recover` command to be executed.
+The `zbchaos dataloss recover` command only unblocks the broker and allows it to start, it does not restore any data and we rely on normal replication for that.

 Shortly after triggering a scale up with `zbchaos cluster scale --brokers 6`, we trigger dataloss on the coordinator with `zbchaos broker dataloss delete --nodeId 0`.
 After observing the system for a while, we then restore the coordinator with `zbchaos dataloss recover --nodeId 0`.